 Some people like repetitive activities like sorting papers, folding laundry (small towels), shuffling cards, etc.

-Some may enjoy listening to soothing music, coloring, painting, cuddling a baby doll or stuffed animal.
+Some may enjoy listening to soothing music, coloring, painting, cuddling a baby doll, or a stuffed animal.

-Try different activities to see which they like best and which are most calming.
+Try different activities to determine which they prefer and which are most calming.

-To smooth the transition and make it easier to settle down and go to sleep, add a pre-bedtime wind down routine.
+To facilitate a smooth transition and make it easier to settle down and go to sleep, implement a pre-bedtime wind-down routine.

 This is a time when you make the environment extra calm and soothing to help older adults relax and slow down.

 For example, turn off the TV or switch to a non-exciting show played at a low volume.
 If music is playing, make it soft, soothing, and at a low volume.
-Consider using aromatherapy to scent the air with a relaxing scent like lavender.
+Consider using aromatherapy to scent the air with a relaxing agent such as lavender.

 Some people may enjoy hearing a book read aloud, looking at photos that remind them of happy times, or sitting quietly with an activity.

-If there are activities they enjoy and usually calm them, this is a great time for those options.
+If there are activities they enjoy and that usually calm them, this is an excellent time to use them.

 Lighting can be a bit tricky, so experiment to find out what works best.

-Typically, dimming the lights a little helps to transition from activity to sleep.
+Typically, dimming the lights slightly helps transition from activity to sleep.
 But with sundowning, shadows or dark corners can provoke anxiety or hallucinations.

 7. Consider medication